Marcelino Libanan: House Minority Leader

-In July 26, 2025, the House minority elected Libanan as House minority leader.
+On July 26, 2025, the House minority elected Libanan as House minority leader.
 Representative Edcel Lagman criticized his election as minority leader, deeming the minority bloc "co-opted" under his leadership.

 As a representative, Libanan introduced a bill to expand the languages taught under the Department of Education.

 He called to create a panel to investigate drug war killings, similar to the Agrava Fact-Finding Board.
 Following his statement, he urged protection for the Quad Committee witnesses, stating that witnesses and their family members are "extremely vulnerable to potential reprisals."

-Marcelino Libanan urged Congress to make a patient information system to improve health care in the country.
+Libanan urged Congress to make a patient information system to improve health care in the country.

 Libanan planned the formation of the Samar Island Region through House Bill 10727.
 If accepted, the region would be the 19th region in the Philippines.
 Locally, Libanan created a task force to protect the island of Homonhon, where Ferdinand Magellan first landed in the Philippines.

 On February 5, 2025, Libanan joined the prosecution team consisting of 11 lawmakers for the Impeachment of Sara Duterte.
 On March 25, he was picked as the lead prosecutor in the trial.

 In the 20th Congress of the Philippines, Libanan was reelected as the House Minority Leader, gaining the support of 29 opposition lawmakers.

 Personal life

 Libanan is married to Elda Libanan, who has been active in local politics.
 Elda ran for the Eastern Samar lone district seat in the 2007 Philippine general election as a Lakas-CMD party candidate but did not win.
-His son-in-law is congressman-elect Sheen Gonzales, which was a former vice governor and a two-time mayor of Guiuan.
+His son-in-law is congressman Sheen Gonzales, who was a former vice governor and a two-time mayor of Guiuan.